 The Bodhisatta was once a lion.
 His son, who did all the hunting for the family (his father, mother, sister, and wife), once met a jackal who asked to be his servant, and the son agreed.
 So the jackal moved into the son’s den.
-The Bodhisatta told his son that jackals were wicked beasts and gave bad advice, so he should not befriend them; but the son did not listen.
+The Bodhisatta told his son that jackals were wicked beasts and they gave bad advice, so he should not befriend them; but the son did not listen.

 In the Lifetime of the Buddha

-The Bodhisatta’s lion son was an earlier birth of one of the Buddha’s disciples who had been persuaded by his friend, after being invited time and time again, to skip his alms rounds and eat fancy morning meals at the monastery of Devadatta (the jackal of the story), a disciple of the Buddha who became his nemesis.
-The Buddha told this story to the traitorous disciple and those who had reported his misbehavior to let them know that this disciple also kept bad company in the past.
+The Bodhisatta’s son was an earlier birth of one of the Buddha’s disciples who had been persuaded by a friend to skip his morning alms rounds and eat fancy meals at the monastery of Devadatta (the jackal was an earlier birth of him), a disciple of the Buddha who became his nemesis.
+The Buddha told this story to the traitorous disciple and those who had reported his misbehavior so they knew that this disciple also kept bad company in the past.

 The Bodhisatta’s wife was an earlier birth of the Buddha’s wife, and his daughter and daughter-in-law were earlier births of Uppalavanna and Khema, two of the Buddha’s top female disciples.